mechatroner/vscode_rainbow_csv/DEV_README.md

 ## Instructions

 ### Running unit tests for the extension inside VSCode:
+1. **IMPORTANT** Make sure you have no open VSCode instances running!
+2. run `npm install` in Windows.
+3. run `npm run test` in Windows.

+### Running unit tests for the extension inside VSCode:
 1. In console in rainbow_csv directory run `npm install` - OK to run the command in WSL while launching in Windows.
 This will install the dependencies, including `vscode/lib/testrunner`
 2. Open rainbow_csv directory in VSCode switch to "Extension Tests" mode and click run